Copilot-Language/copilot/README.md

 Programs can be interpreted for testing, or translated C99 code to be incorporated in a project, or as a standalone application.
-The C99 backend ensures us that the output is constant in memory and time, making it suitable for systems with hard realtime requirements.
+The C99 backend output is constant in memory and time, making it suitable for systems with hard realtime requirements.

 ## Installation